MathieuCarriere/perslay/README.md

 All the code was implemented in `Python 3.6`.
 It is likely that more recent versions would also work.

-To install the dependencies run `bash make dep`.
+To install the dependencies run `make dep`.
 Notice that gudhi is not pip installable, as thus you won't get around this step.
-Even if you install this module via pip with `bash pip install git+https://github.com/MathieuCarriere/perslay`.
+Even if you install this module via pip with `pip install git+https://github.com/MathieuCarriere/perslay`.

 ## Minimal (just using PersLay)